jsantos42/FastFoodAroundSchools/README.md

-## GOAL #2 Calculate the distance between each school and its closest fast-food restaurant, and identify the regions where that distance is smaller.
+## GOAL #2 Calculate how many restaurants are within 5 and 10min walking distance from each school, and identify the regions where this number is higher.

 ![goal2](imgs/goal2.png)